bujingyi/bayesian-optimization/README.md

 Under this interpretation, stochastic process can be regarded as the distribution of a random function.
 Next is to choose one specific stochastic process as the `prior` distribution of the objective function.
 In Baysian Optimization, the most wildly used is `Gaussian Process (GP)`.

 #### Gaussian Process
-*TODO: some explanations about GP*
+*TODO: some explanations about GP...*

 ### 4. Function Evaluation - Acquisition Function
 We assume that the objective function is drawn from a Gaussian process prior and each hyperparameter combination together with its corresponding loss makes up a sample data.
 This prior and these data induce a posterior over functions.
 The acquisition function determines what point should be evaluated next via a proxy optimization, where several different functions have been proposed: